 Indeed, a magnificent and moving fresco decoration represents the different scenes of the Passion of Christ: the crucifixion, the crucifixion, the Calvary, the descent from the cross and the burial.

 Also worth seeing is a polychrome stone statue of Saint Barthelemy, patron saint of tanners and butchers and evangeliser, a painting from 1809 dedicated to Our Lady of the Rosary and to popular devotion to the Virgin, which is very present in the south of France but rare in Seine-et-Marne, and a limestone and marble epitaph dedicated to the Montbron family, who owned land and a castle located on the periphery of the village, and to their allies.

 The castle has now been destroyed, but you can walk past its former location, near the Montbron Farm, on the 21km long, difficult hike “Le chemin des Hussards” (only in French).

-To discover the heritage of Sourdun and its surrounding countryside in more detail, we also recommend the hiking “Aux sources de la Vicomté” (only in French) 14km long and of medium difficulty.
+To discover the heritage of Sourdun and its surrounding countryside in more detail, we also recommend the hiking “Sources of the Viscountcy“, 14km long and of medium difficulty.

 Schedules, Welcome conditions & Prices

 Information and welcome conditions subject to change.